 3. The Establishment of Hausa Kingdom

-The Islamic Hausa Empire was established from a group of old city states that lay between the Niger River and Lake Chad.
-The Hausa people were influenced by the Islamic religion and it was also a powerful center for trade and commerce.
+The Islamic Hausa Empire was established by a group of old city states that lay between the Niger River and Lake Chad.
+The Hausa people were influenced by the Islamic religion and it was also a powerful centre for trade and commerce.
 The Hausa had considerable influence over many people within the central Nigerian area.
 They even posed an economic and cultural challenge to other major empires of that time such as Mali.
 This empire fell apart in 1808 and when the British arrived in 1880 they helped the Hausa to reclaim the influence and position they lost in the past.

 4. British Began to Conquer Nigeria

 One of the most notable events in the Nigerian history occurred in 1901 when the British formally made Nigeria a protectorate.
 The British had first entered into the area during the 1880’s in order to trade with Nigerians.
 Once the British took over Nigeria they began to dictate the affairs of the territory and enslaved parts of the population.
-They enforced colonial rule and ran the country for almost 50 years.
+They enforced the colonial rule and ran the country for almost 50 years.
 The British modernized the country at this point and introduced its society to western influence.

 5. Christian Missionaries began Activity in Southern Nigeria

 Christian missionaries closely followed the British as they were coming to Nigeria to start off their missionary work.
-It made the most influence on the religions lives of Nigerians especially those in the southern parts of the nation making this moment a remarkable one in the Nigerian history.
+It made the most influence on the religious lives of Nigerians especially those in the southern parts of the nation making this moment a remarkable one in the Nigerian history.
 At this time, many Nigerians were introduced to the Christian religion which has continued to wax stronger since that time.
 Religious beliefs among Nigerians have sometimes gone to a matter of life and death resulting in conflicts especially between the Muslims in the North and the Christians in the South.